Durham Research Center 3047

 Reactive carbonyl species (RCS) are small mono- and di-carbonyl molecules generated from glucose and lipid metabolisms.
 These electrophilic molecules play important roles in regulating key physiologic functions including growth, differentiation, proliferation, and apoptosis and their cellular levels are tightly regulated to minimize undesired effects.
 In individuals with DM cellular levels of “free” RCS increases.
 When unregulated, RCS irreversibly react with susceptible basic amino acid residues on proteins to alter their functions.
 They also perturb cellular Ca2+ homeostasis, increase production of pro-inflammatory mediators and oxidative stress form adducts with DNA.

-Better understanding how to regulate RCS levels in diabetes could help alleviate cardiovascular complications in diabetes.
+A better understanding of how to regulate RCS levels in diabetes could help alleviate cardiovascular complications in diabetes.

-Shao C-H, Tian C, Ouyang S, Moore CJ, Alomar F, Nemet I, D’Souza A, Nagai R, Kutty S, Rozanski GJ, Ramanadham S, Singh J and Bidasee KR.
+- Shao C-H, Tian C, Ouyang S, Moore CJ, Alomar F, Nemet I, D’Souza A, Nagai R, Kutty S, Rozanski GJ, Ramanadham S, Singh J and Bidasee KR.
 Cabonylation induces heterogeneity in cardiac ryanodine receptor function during diabetes.
 Mol Pharmacol 82: 383-399, 2012.
+PMID 22648972

-Shao CH, Capek HL, Patel KP, Wang M, Tang K, Desouza C, Nagai R, Mayhan W, Periasamy M, Bidasee KR.
+- Shao CH, Capek HL, Patel KP, Wang M, Tang K, Desouza C, Nagai R, Mayhan W, Periasamy M, Bidasee KR.
 Carbonylation contributes to SERCA2a activity loss and diastolic dysfunction in a rat model of Type 1 diabetes.
 Diabetes 60:947-959, 2011.
+PMID 21300842

 Work in our lab has been funded by the National Institutes of Health.